duh-rpc/duh-go/README.md

 from the request, the client SHOULD assume the error is from the infrastructure and inform the caller in a way that is suitable for the language used.

+### Infrastructure Errors
+An infrastructure error is any HTTP response code that is NOT 200 and DOES NOT include a `Reply` structure in the body.
+If the client receives a response code and it DOES NOT include a `Reply` structure in the expected serialization format, then the client MUST consider the response as an infrastructure error and handling it accordingly.

+Typically, infrastructure errors are 5XX class errors, but could also be 404 Not Found errors, or consist of non-standard or future HTTP status codes.
+As such it is recommended that client implementations do not attempt to handle all possible HTTP codes, but instead consider any non 200 responses without a `Reply` an infrastructure class error.

 ##### Service Identifiers
 In addition, the server CAN include the `Server: DUH-RPC/1.0 (Golang)` header according to [RFC9110](https://www.rfc-editor.org/rfc/rfc9110#field.server) to help identify the source of the HTTP Status.
-(It is possible that proxy or API gateways will scrub or over write this header as a security measure, which will make identification of the source more difficult)
+(It is possible that proxy or API gateways will scrub or overwrite this header as a security measure, which will make identification of the source more difficult)

 ### RPC Call Semantics
 An RPC call or request over the network has the following semantics

+### CRUD Semantics
+Similar to REST semantics
+`/subject.get` always returns data and does not cause side effects.
+`/subject.create` creates a thing and can return the data it just created `/subject.update` updates an existing resource `/subject.delete` deletes an existing resource

 ##### Request reached service and the client received a response
 The response from the service could be good or bad.
 The point is that were no interruptions occurred in order to